15 Endangered Ocean Species and Marine Animals

 Traced in the tropical regions of the oceans around the world, the Hammerhead shark belongs to the family Sphyrnidae and is given the name because of its “hammer” shaped head.

-These migratory sharks are subjected to being victimized for their fin.
-Even the process is horrifying as the sharks are caught by fishers, dragged on board, and cut off their fins while still breathing.
+These migratory sharks are victimised for their fin.
+Even the process is horrifying as the sharks are caught by fishers, dragged on board, with their fins cut off while they are still breathing.

 The remaining carcass is thrown into the water, and eventually, it bleeds to death.
 Albeit there is a ban on shark finning in many countries, the result has been abortive as the demand and high price paid for it in the Asian market drive the illegal harvest system, endangering these marine species’ survival.